- My Solidarity Network

 The Donor acknowledges and accepts that as soon as his/her donation is pledged, ConnectAID communicates to the Partner Organization information on his/her identity and donation pledge amount.

 2.4 Categories of donations

 Donations can be one-time or monthly.
-In the case of a monthly donation, the Donor provides all banking information allowing the monthly withdrawal of a specific amount from his/her user account linked to the PSP which is mandated to carry out financial transactions.
+In the case of a monthly donation, the Donor provides all banking information allowing the monthly withdrawal of a specific amount from his/her user account linked to their PSP which is mandated to carry out their financial transactions.